Pouya-SZ/HCOPD/README.md

 (II) Outpatients and hospitalized patients with asthma without acute respiratory infection (Asthma).

-(III) Healthy volunteers without COPD or asthma, but with respiratory infection (Infected).
+(III) Patients with respiratory infections, but without COPD or asthma (Infected).

 (IV) Healthy volunteers without COPD or asthma and without respiratory infection (HC).